 Banana Pi M2+ is H3 based development board produced by Sinovoip, mostly compatible with the H3 Orange Pis.

-Despite its name the M2+ is incompatible to both Banana Pi/M1/M1+/Pro and version M2, due to a different SoC - requiring different boot loaders and drivers.
+Despite its name, the M2+ is incompatible to previous Banana Pi boards (Banana Pi/M1/M1+/Pro/M2), due to a different SoC - requiring different boot loaders and drivers.
 It's another attempt to cash in on the Banana Pi's popularity with a SBC only sharing brand, name,

 |Sinovoip Banana Pi M2+|

 |Dimensions||65mm x 65mm|

 |Website||M2+ product page|